Chicken and Cannellini Beans

 - Use your favorite prepared pasta sauce (chunky style for a thicker sauce) or make a batch of my easy homemade marinara sauce.

-- To prepare in a slow cooker: Follow steps 1-3 to sear the chicken, either on the stovetop or in your slow cooker insert if it's made for that.
-Add in the onion and garlic for the last 5 minutes.
+- To prepare in a slow cooker: Follow steps 1-3 to sear the chicken, either on the stovetop or in your slow cooker insert if it’s compatible.
+Add the onion and garlic for the last 5 minutes.
 Transfer to the slow cooker with tomato sauce, beans and rosemary.
 Add another can of cannellini beans for a heartier texture, if you like.
 Cook on low for 5-6 hours or on high 4 hours.
 Stir in the kale and cheese and serve with the bread on top.

 Hi!
 I want to make this in a slow cooker.
 I don’t want stew or soup.
 I want a hearty chicken Dish.
 Anything I need to do different?